-This type of routine monitoring is important, but dull and uncomfortable.
+This type of routine and frequent monitoring is important, but dull and uncomfortable.
 Spot helps to perform physically demanding tasks in confined, hot and noisy spaces.
 The robot also provides routine maintenance and asset performance data in a reproducible, high quality manner.

 “Merck is one of the first companies in Europe testing Spot.
 The pilot with our new partners Energy Robotics and Boston Dynamics shows the state of the art in autonomous robotics,” says Hartmut Manske, Head of Automation and Robotics at Merck.
 “We are convinced that robots like Spot can efficiently and reliably support remotely supervised missions at our plants.”